Stateful Hash Signatures (LMS/XMSS)

 Why Stateful Hash-Based Signatures?

-derive their security solely from the properties of cryptographic hash functions — the most conservative and well-understood assumption in cryptography.
-Unlike or schemes, they require no new hardness assumptions. security rests on collision and second-preimage resistance; has a tighter proof requiring only second-preimage resistance — a weaker assumption that provides a stronger theoretical guarantee.
+derive their security solely from the properties of cryptographic hash functions, which have a longer standardization history than or constructions.
+Unlike those schemes, they require no new hardness assumptions. security rests on collision and second-preimage resistance; has a tighter proof requiring only second-preimage resistance — a weaker assumption that provides a stronger theoretical guarantee.

 “LMS, HSS, XMSS, and XMSS^MT are approved for use by federal agencies for the protection of sensitive information when implemented in accordance with this recommendation.”